poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

     return 0;
 }
 ```
-The `getchar` is there so we can easily attach gdb to the process if needed.
+The `getchar` is there so we can easily attach GDB to the process if needed.
 The source code is compiled with the command `gcc a.c`.
 There's the disassembly
 of our main function:
 ```c